-How B2B Marketers Can Create Buyer’s Guides to Control the Buying Process
+How B2B Marketers Can Control the Buying Process With Buyer’s Guides

 Recently, a survey was conducted to determine the purchasing decisions of B2B buyers.
 The findings showed that by the time a prospective customer speaks to your business, they are, on average, already 57% of the way through their decision-making process.